Gobies are some of the most interesting fish that you can keep in a saltwater tank.

 How much sand do you need for gobies?

-Live sand beds are necessary for gobies as they rely on it for food.
+Live sand beds are necessary for gobies as they rely on them for food.
 The sand bed needs to be deep enough for them to be able to sift through it.

 A sand depth of 1”-2” is sufficient.